-Because of research, Zunairah and her family are spending Christmas together as family.
+Because of research, Zunairah was able to ring the end of treatment bell.
 Find out more about Zunairah’s childhood cancer journey after being diagnosed with leukaemia at just two years old.
+Donate today

 A new journey with its ups and downs

 We took many trips to our local GP and soon Zuni was admitted into Ealing Hospital.
 Mum noticed many lumps on Zuni’s back as well as the fact that Zuni was not her bubbly self any more.
 Zuni was then admitted into Oxford, which then meant that her condition was deteriorating and this ‘infection’ was getting more serious.
 Soon enough, Zuni was transferred to Great Ormond Street Hospital, where Zuni was on a ventilator for one week in the intensive care unit.
 The whole family were praying for her wellbeing.
 Nobody was sure if she would make it.
 Zuni’s mum and I had to stay at a nearby hotel.
 The family were home worried sick.
 Zuni was then admitted into a ward in the hospital and was taken off the ventilator.
 Zuni had to then begin her treatment.
 This marked the beginning of a new journey with its ups and downs, with a different lifestyle as if we were all starting over again.